nginxinc/nginx-prometheus-exporter/README.md

   -nginx.retry-interval duration
         An interval between retries to connect to the NGINX stub_status page/NGINX Plus API on start.
 The default value can be overwritten by NGINX_RETRY_INTERVAL environment variable. (default 5s)
   -nginx.scrape-uri string
-        A URI for scraping NGINX or NGINX Plus metrics.
+        A URI or unix domain socket path for scraping NGINX or NGINX Plus metrics.
         For NGINX, the stub_status page must be available through the URI.
 For NGINX Plus -- the API.
 The default value can be overwritten by SCRAPE_URI environment variable. (default "http://127.0.0.1:8080/stub_status")
   -nginx.ssl-verify
         Perform SSL certificate verification.
 The default value can be overwritten by SSL_VERIFY environment variable. (default true)
   -nginx.timeout duration
         A timeout for scraping metrics from NGINX or NGINX Plus.
 The default value can be overwritten by TIMEOUT environment variable. (default 5s)
   -web.listen-address string
-        An address to listen on for web interface and telemetry.
+        An address or unix domain socket path to listen on for web interface and telemetry.
 The default value can be overwritten by LISTEN_ADDRESS environment variable. (default ":9113")
   -web.telemetry-path string
         A path under which to expose metrics.
 The default value can be overwritten by TELEMETRY_PATH environment variable. (default "/metrics")
 ```